50 Fashion Secrets Personal Stylists Won’t Tell You for Free

 First impressions are visual, and outfits matter

-“Matching metals on a dainty necklace, pair of classic hoops, and belt buckle on slim to medium belt will always be in style.” —Sadie Cherney, fashion expert and owner of three Clothes Mentor stores in South Carolina.
+“Matching metals on a dainty necklace, a pair of classic hoops, and a belt buckle on slim to medium belt will always be in style.” —Sadie Cherney, fashion expert and owner of three Clothes Mentor stores in South Carolina

 Try this: If you’re on the fence about how to elevate your style and look expensive without overdoing it, keeping one metal tone in mind for your entire outfit is a simple way to start.
 Try pairing this sentimental All My Love Necklace from Isabelle Grace Jewelry with other silver-accented pieces like your watch, shoe hardware, and purse buckle.